datarobot-forks/dynamo/components/metrics/README.md

 ## Metrics Collection Modes

-The metrics component supports two modes for exposing metrics in a Prometheus format:
+The deprecated `metrics` component supports two modes for exposing metrics in a Prometheus format:

 ### Pull Mode (Default)

-When running in pull mode (the default), the metrics component will expose a Prometheus metrics endpoint on the specified host and port that a Prometheus server or curl client can pull from:
+When running in pull mode (the default), the deprecated `metrics` component will expose a Prometheus metrics endpoint on the specified host and port that a Prometheus server or curl client can pull from: